History of Adam Schefter in Timeline

 February 5, 2016: Hospital Staff Fired for HIPAA Violation

-On February 5, 2016, two individuals were fired from Jackson Memorial Hospital after an investigation revealed they violated HIPAA laws related to the leak of Jason Pierre-Paul's medical information.
+On February 5, 2016, two individuals were fired from Jackson Memorial Hospital after an investigation for violating HIPAA laws related to Schefter's tweet.

-In February 2016, Jason Pierre-Paul sued Adam Schefter and ESPN for breach of privacy related to the publication of his medical information.
+In February 2016, Jason Pierre-Paul sued Adam Schefter and ESPN for breach of privacy.

-In January 2017, Adam Schefter accepted an unpaid position on the advisory board of the Pacific Pro Football League, but soon stepped down to avoid any perception of a conflict of interest.
+In January 2017, Adam Schefter accepted an unpaid position on the advisory board of the Pacific Pro Football League but soon stepped down to avoid a conflict of interest.

-February 2017: Launched 'Know Them From Adam' Podcast
+February 2017: Launches "Know Them From Adam" Podcast

-In February 2017, ESPN Audio launched Adam Schefter's "Know Them From Adam" podcast, featuring long-form conversations with newsmakers connected to football.
-He is also an annual "NFL Combine Football Career Conference" speaker.
+In February 2017, ESPN Audio launched Adam Schefter's "Know Them From Adam" podcast.

 February 2017: Lawsuit Settled

-In February 2017, Jason Pierre-Paul and ESPN settled the lawsuit related to the publication of Pierre-Paul's medical information by Adam Schefter.
+In February 2017, Jason Pierre-Paul and ESPN settled the lawsuit.

-In 2017, Adam Schefter joined the NBA on ESPN team as a sideline reporter for multiple games, with his first assignment being February 15 between the New York Knicks and the Oklahoma City Thunder.
+In 2017, Adam Schefter joined the NBA on ESPN team as a sideline reporter for multiple games.
+His first assignment was February 15 between the New York Knicks and the Oklahoma City Thunder.

 June 2021: Email to Bruce Allen Filed in Court

-In September 2021, Timothy L. O'Brien of Bloomberg reported that Adam Schefter had invested in the sports gambling company Boom Entertainment, raising questions about potential conflicts of interest in his reporting.
+In September 2021, Timothy L. O'Brien of Bloomberg reported that Adam Schefter had invested in the sports gambling company Boom Entertainment, which raised questions about potential conflicts of interest.

 2022: Criticism for Tweet About Dwayne Haskins's Death

-In 2022, Adam Schefter faced criticism for his initial tweet about Dwayne Haskins's death, which was considered insensitive.
-Schefter later apologized and posted a video tribute.
+In 2022, Adam Schefter was criticized for his initial tweet about Dwayne Haskins's death, which was deemed insensitive; he later apologized and deleted the tweet.